yukikonggg/ux-design/README.md

 - Re-designed HELP University's student Learning Management System (LMS) platform
 - Conducted a survey as primary research to understand students' pain points when using the LMS
 - Used Figma to create a high fidelity prototype
-- Created in collboration with Aneil Pretam Singh, Chin Jia Wen, Chin Ze Han, and Joel Cheah Ui Yi
+- Created in collaboration with Aneil Pretam Singh, Chin Jia Wen, Chin Ze Han, and Joel Cheah Ui Yi